atmajs/Ruta/readme.md

 RutaJS supports History API and ```hashchanged``` routing.

-**Important** _ruta_ object is already the route collection itself.
+> :warning: _ruta_ object is already the route collection itself.
 And there is History API Router bound to this collection.

+### Api

+- `.add(definition:String, mix:Any)` Adds anything to the collection

+	- `definition` String routing definition
+	- `mix` Any Object, that you can later retrieve via `.get` method.
+When `mix` is a `Function`, then it will be additionally bound to the Router

+- `.get(url:String)` Gets first object from the collection matches the url

+- `.navigate(url:String, ?options:Object)` Navigate the Router to the url

+	- `options`

+		- `extend:Boolean` Preserve query string parameters, which are not in passed url

 #### Examples